 Home Treatment Options for Plantar Fasciitis

 Remember that this involves your entire lower extremities, so while it can be tempting to think that an ankle surgeon can help (because that’s where it hurts) it’s much more than that.
 The best way is usually stretching daily — possibly even morning and night.
+I have a whole post on ankle pain in pregnancy too.

 But, here are my best tips for helping your heel pain during pregnancy: